DoosanJung/STZR/interview_question.md

         | uid N | 5000            | ... | ... | 0                       | ... |
         | ...   | ...             | ... | ... | ...                     | ... |

+_4. Find the user who has maximum viewing time.
+How long did the user watched? 'tVH' is in milliseconds, how long in hour?

+_5. Also find the user who watched most videos in terms of 'tid'.
+How many did the user watched?

-4. Plot histogram for each column
+_6. Plot histogram for each column